rl-institut/multi-vector-simulator/docs/troubleshooting.rst

 The installation of pygraphviz can cause errors.
 You can circumvent this issue by setting the *simulation_setting* *plot_nx_graph* to False.
-If you need to plot the network graphs (set parameter *plot_nx_graph* to True), check if we already have a solution for your OS/distribution.
+If you need to plot the network graphs (set parameter *plot_nx_graph* to True) or run all pytests, check if we already have a solution for your OS/distribution:

 **Ubuntu 18.4**:
 Pygraphviz could not be installed with pip.
 Solution:

     sudo apt-get install python3-dev graphviz libgraphviz-dev pkg-config pip install pygraphviz

+**Windows 10**
+Installing via

+   pip install -r requirements.txt

+results in an error:

+    error: Microsoft Visual C++ 14.0 is required.
+Get it with "Build Tools for Visual Studio": https://visualstudio.microsoft.com/downloads/

+You can find fixes on `stackoverflow <https://stackoverflow.com/questions/40809758/howto-install-pygraphviz-on-windows-10-64bit>`_
+If you have conda installed, activate your environment and run

+    conda install -c alubbock graphviz pygraphviz

 Python package "xlrd"
 #####################

 On **Windows** there can be issues installing xlrd.
 This could solve your troubles:

 1. Delete xlrd from requirements.txt
-2. Download the xlrd-1.2.0-py2.py3-none-any.whl file from: https://pypi.org/project/xlrd/#files
+2. Download the xlrd-1.2.0-py2.py3-none-any.whl file from `here <https://pypi.org/project/xlrd/#files>`_.
 3. Copy the file to main directory of the project on your laptop
 4. Install it manually writing pip install xlrd-1.2.0-py2.py3-none-any.whl

 Python package "wkhtmltopdf"
 ############################

 There can be issues installing ´wkhtmltopdf´.
-Solution can be found on the packages documentation here: https://github.com/JazzCore/python-pdfkit/wiki/Installing-wkhtmltopdf
+Solution can be found on the `packages documentation <https://github.com/JazzCore/python-pdfkit/wiki/Installing-wkhtmltopdf>`_.

 cbc-solver
 ##########